Course Catalog

 5 units

 Students better understand administrative organization in France through preparation of their own professional dossier in French, and preparation to look for professional opportunities in France.
 Taught in French.
-Prerequisite(s): FREN 6, or equivalent proficiency in French, or by permission of the instructor.
+Prerequisite(s): FREN 6, or or placement by assessment, or by permission of the instructor.

 FREN 131